Real Estate

 Most Canadian Drinking Water Quality annual reports are available on individual city or municipal websites.
 Let’s use Vancouver as an example.
 Google “Water Quality Vancouver

-Are Water Test Kits Approved in North America?
+Are North American Water Test Kits Approved?

 Various drinking water test kits are available in North America.
 However, their approval status may differ depending on the kit’s intended use.